App-vNext/Polly/README.md

 policyResult.Outcome - whether the call succeeded or failed
 policyResult.FinalException - the final exception captured; will be null if the call succeeded policyResult.ExceptionType - was the final exception an exception the policy was defined to handle (like DivideByZeroException above) or an unhandled one (say Exception)?
-Will be null if the call succeeded. policyResult.Result - if executing a func, the result if the call succeeded or the type's default value
+Will be null if the call succeeded. policyResult.Result - if executing a func, the result if the call succeeded; otherwise, the type's default value
 ```

 `.ExecuteAndCapture<TResult>(Func<TResult>)` on strongly-typed policies adds two properties:

 ```
 policyResult.FaultType - was the final fault handled an exception or a result handled by the policy?
-Will be null if the delegate execution succeeded. policyResult.FinalHandledResult - the final result handled; will be null if the call succeeded or the type's default value
+Will be null if the delegate execution succeeded. policyResult.FinalHandledResult - the final fault result handled; will be null or the type's default value, if the call succeeded
 ```

 ### State-change delegates on Policy&lt;TResult&gt; policies